spikespaz/firefox-nativedark/README.md

 ![Settings Screenshot](settings.png)

 ## Issues
-This is really only meant to work in Windows 10.
-If you try iit in another operating system, let me know what happens for sure, but don't come to me complaining when things break.
+~~This is really only meant to work in Windows 10.
+If you try it in another operating system, let me know what happens for sure, but don't come to me complaining when things break.~~

+I've added a default color for other platforms besides Windows.
+It won't adapt to your OS accents, but you do get a nice dark theme.
+Still, don't come complaining to me if it breaks.

 In the default Light and Dark themes, there is a thin blue line above the tabs.
 I like that, and I would like to have it on this theme, but I couldn't find anything in the documentation (which is very slim) about it.